 Amarinder Singh asks Punjab govt not to politicize national security issues

-“The operational jurisdiction of the BSF concerns security and not law and order in the state, which the current powers that be in Punjab are apparently not able to understand,” he remarked in a statement issued here today.
+“The operational jurisdiction of the BSF concerns national security and not law and order in the state, which the current powers that be in Punjab are apparently not able to understand,” he remarked in a statement issued here today.

-Singh said that it was sad that the government was trying to politicize an issue, which concerns security and concerns all border states including Punjab.
+Singh said that it was sad that the government was trying to politicize an issue, which concerns national security and concerns all border states including Punjab.

 He pointed out that it is not only Punjab but the states like Jammu and Kashmir, Rajasthan, Gujarat, West Bengal and others where the BSF jurisdiction is 50 kilometres inside the international border.